Kurt Barlow: The Dark Tower

 In The Dark Tower series, it is revealed that Barlow is a Type One vampire, capable of hibernating for centuries and is highly intelligent and cunning.
 However, he seems to appear more human than the other Type One vampires when making his appearances in Salem's Lot.
 His appearance even seems to change toward the end of the novel into a younger-looking version of himself, de-aging from the older way he looked earlier in the novel.
 It is unknown if other Type One vampires can shift into a true human appearance like Barlow was able to do.

 Adaptations

 1979 miniseries

-In Salem's Lot (1979), In the 1979 miniseries, he is depicted with a grotesque Nosferatu-like appearance.
+In the 1979 miniseries, Barlow is played by Reggie Nalder, and he is depicted with a grotesque Nosferatu-like appearance.
 In The Dark Tower, it is mentioned in the beginning that "Type One" vampires (such as Barlow) are horribly disfigured, mutant-like creatures whose teeth grow out so wildly that they cannot close their mouths.
 In addition, Kurt Barlow did not speak, and only communicated in growls, hisses and grunts.

 This version of Barlow has a variety of supernatural powers, such as telekinesis; he opens a locked cell door with a wave of his hand, moves his own coffin along with the (unnaturally freezing cold) crate that it is inside, and causes the Petries' entire house to shake before entering.

 1995 radio drama

-In the 1995 BBC radio dramatization of 'Salem's Lot, Barlow was voiced by Doug Bradley.
+In the 1995 BBC radio dramatization of Salem's Lot, Barlow was voiced by Doug Bradley.